seanredmond/jekyll-ddg-search/README.md

     {% ddg_search site:example.com prefill:Search+example.com}

-This will create a search box in an iframe that searches example.com, with the prompt text “Search+example.com” in the input box.
+This will create a search box in an iframe that searches example.com, with the prompt text “Search example.com” in the input box.

     {% ddg_search_form site:example.com prefill:Search+example.com buttontext:Search+for+examples}